Daniel-Nikpayuk/String-Similarity-Wagner-Fischer/README.md

 It was compiled under the following command:

-gcc -std=gnu99 main.c -o <NAME>
+gcc -std=gnu99 main.c -o &lt;NAME&gt;

-with <NAME> being the obvious intended variable name of the binary.
+with &lt;NAME&gt; being the obvious intended variable name of the binary.

 If you find it useful or have suggestions, let me know.
 Thanks.